Rooms: 3,211, including 436 suites.

 Wedding chapel: Three wedding chapels.

-Internet: Yes, high-speed wireless internet access in all rooms.
+Internet: Yes, high-speed wireless internet access.

 Business services: Yes.